 Sleep Apnea: The Common, Yet Misunderstood Sleep Disorder

-Education and Advocacy Everyone knows what it’s like to have a bad sleep; you feel groggy and irritated the next day, and completing tasks that you normally do with ease can seem difficult.
+Lung health Everyone knows what it’s like to have a bad sleep; you feel groggy and irritated the next day, and completing tasks that you normally do with ease can seem difficult.

 Imagine if you slept badly every single night — many would agree that this may have a negative impact on every aspect of your life.